JuniperP/CipherProject/Answers.md

 2. Find an integer d so that 13\*d = 1 (mod 42\*58).
 Show your work or cite the online source you used to find d.

-> Done with significant help from Dr. Pam Cutter, who explained the extended euclidean algorithm to us.
+> Done with significant help from Dr. Pam Cutter, who explained the extended Euclidean algorithm to us.
 > 42(58) = 2436
 > 13d =\_ 1 mod 2436
 > 13d =\_ 1 + 2436n mod 2436